2022 Champs will be held Feb 24-27 at URI. All NE collegiate teams are invited!

 Our Association is unique for its size and for the variety of member schools.
 The meet boasts National qualifiers in many events, and has had many eventual National Champions.
 As we now say farewell to schools from the NESCAC and NEWMAC conferences (2000), we thank these members for their work and efforts in the success of The New England Women's Intercollegiate Swimming and Diving Association.

 MEN’S AND WOMEN’S CHAMPIONSHIPS:

 In 2001, the previous separate Women’s New England Championships and Men’s New England Championships combined forming a single meet for Division II and III schools first held at Bentley.
-Currently, NEISDA is comprised of 21 Division III member institutions in 6 Conferences in New England.
-During the 2019-20 season, NEISDA is celebrating it's 100 year!!
+NEISDA was comprised of 21 Division III member institutions in 6 Conferences in New England through the 2020 Championship.
+During the 2019-20 season, NEISDA celebrated it's 100th year!!

 The 2021 Championship was cancelled due to the Covid pandemic.
 NEISDA will host the 2022 Championship while inviting all collegiate teams in New England in Division I, II, III, and club teams.